 Shaping interdisciplinarity - utilizing the potential of artistic research

 WittenLab invites you to a workshop in which artistic research is presented as an independent form of knowledge and can be experienced in practice - as a way of thinking and working that can open up new perspectives on scientific methods and cooperation between art and science.
-The starting point is the multidisciplinary work of the artist Antye Günther, who studied medicine and art.
+The starting point is the multidisciplinary work of the artist Dr. Antye Guenther, who studied medicine and art.
 The workshop is organized by Prof. Dr. Renate Buschmann and Dr. Regine Ehleiter from the Chair of Digital Arts and Cultural Mediation.
-Antye Günther is a fellow of the research network MERIAN - Maastricht Experimental Research In and Through the Arts Network (NL).
+Dr. Antye Guenther is a fellow of the research network MERIAN - Maastricht Experimental Research In and Through the Arts Network (NL).

-Standing still - seafarers and refugees in the pandemic: experiences mediated by media as a bridge in science communication
+Standing still - seafarers and refugees in the pandemic: experiences mediated by the media as a bridge in science communication

 How can scientific findings on global mobility, standstill and crisis be made understandable and tangible?
 The workshop presents the interdisciplinary exhibition project "Stuck in Mobility", which is based on the RECENT research project, among others, and communicates the pandemic-related experiences of seafarers and refugees using media.
 Maren Schuster (media scientist at Martin Luther University Halle-Wittenberg) as well as Till Neugebauer and Prof. Dr. Patrick Brzoska (Chair of Health Services Research, Faculty of Health, UW/H) will demonstrate the potential of audiovisual formats for communicating complex research topics to a broad public.